Jascha Spivakovsky: 1930s

 Sought by the leading Australian music institutions, the trio became faculty at the University of Melbourne and thereby avoided having to return to Germany at the end of their tour.
 However, for the next five years they were at constant threat of the notorious Dictation Test used by Australian immigration officers to arbitrarily deport Jewish people and others they deemed racially undesirable.
-To tour outside Australia would risk being disallowed return and they were increasingly blocked from the international stage by anti-Jewish movements, forced to cancel their 1934 tour of Italy.
+To tour outside Australia would risk being disallowed return, and they were increasingly blocked from the international stage by anti-Jewish movements, forced to cancel their 1934 tour of Italy.
 They were also receiving more and more pleas for help from people desperate to escape Germany, written in euphemisms in order to evade the Nazi censors.
 Spivakovsky put his touring career on hold and worked tirelessly to convince Great Depression-ravaged employers in Australia and elsewhere to sponsor visas for these people.
 Although he had made test pressings of solo performances for Parlophone before leaving Europe, he had not yet released solo performances to the public and hence he vanished from international musical circles.

-Back in Germany Hitler placed all musical activities under the control of Joseph Goebbels, Minister of Public Enlightenment and Propaganda.
-In 1933 Goebbels began implementing policies to destroy and erase from memory the careers of Jewish musicians while fostering the careers of Nazi-approved artists.
-In 1938 his Ministry publicly announced that Spivakovsky and other leading Jewish musicians had been successfully erased from German culture.
-That same year Spivakovsky became a proud Australian citizen and British subject.
+Back in Germany, Hitler placed all musical activities under the control of Joseph Goebbels, Minister of Public Enlightenment and Propaganda.
+In 1933, Goebbels began implementing policies to destroy and erase from memory the careers of Jewish musicians while fostering the careers of Nazi-approved artists.
+In 1938, his Ministry publicly announced that Spivakovsky and other leading Jewish musicians had been successfully erased from German culture.
+That same year Spivakovsky became an Australian citizen and a British subject.
 During World War II, he gave concerts for allied troops, patriotic funds and charities and served as a volunteer Air Raid Warden.
 At the end of the war, he was devastated to learn of the death of his younger brother Albert, who had also been a prominent musician in Berlin.
 After fleeing the Nazis and dodging machine gun fire while carrying his wife through deep snow across the Swiss border, Albert had finally reached safety but succumbed to exposure.